 This dessert pizza is made from a chewy & soft chocolate coconut crust, topped with a coconut cream nut butter frosting, and piled high with chocolate sauce, nut butter, and all your favorite toppings!
 Made healthier using cauliflower rice in the crust, no refined sugar, and all gluten free ingredients.

-A quote to live by right there!
-I absolutely loveeee dessert.
-I have a sweet tooth bigger than some people’s entire appetites.
-And you know what?
-That’s okay!
-I tell my clients all the time that you can build a healthy lifestyle around your preferences and in a way that feels and tastes good to you.
-You really can have it all!
-We just have to be smart about it.
+I absolutely love dessert.
+My sweet tooth is bigger than some people’s entire appetites—and that’s okay!
+I always tell my clients that a healthy lifestyle can be built around your preferences in a way that feels good and tastes great.
+You really can have it all—you just need to be smart about it.

-That is why I love making delicious desserts like this one.
-I take something seemingly unhealthy and turn it into a treat that is both drool worth and good for you.
-This dessert pizza is not going to make you feel guilty, leave you feeling heavy, or needing a nap after you eat it.
-It is made with cauliflower rice, coconut flour, dark chocolate (a health food!), and my nut butter coconut cream frosting.
-And it has zero refined sugar, is gluten free, and has no weird ingredients you need to be weary of.
-So have your cake and eat it too!
-Or in this case, your pizza 😉
+That’s why I love making desserts like this one.
+I take something that seems indulgent and turn it into a treat that’s both delicious and nutritious.
+This dessert pizza won’t leave you feeling guilty, heavy, or in need of a nap.
+It’s made with cauliflower rice, coconut flour, dark chocolate (which is basically a health food!), and my nut butter coconut cream frosting.
+Plus, it’s free of refined sugar, gluten-free, and made with simple, wholesome ingredients.
+So go ahead, enjoy your dessert guilt-free—have your cake and eat it too!
+Or in this case, your pizza!

 If you are looking for some other sweet tooth treats, be sure to check out my no bake chocolate fudge cookie bars, my single serve spiced peach crisp, or just go look at all of my dessert recipes!